Each region of the state is home to different tribes, and each has its own unique story to tell.

-Named for the Sioux Tribe of American Indians and the waterfalls of the Big Sioux River, scenic Falls Park encompasses 123 acres and is located in city’s historic downtown area.
+Named for the Sioux tribe and the waterfalls of the Big Sioux River, scenic Falls Park encompasses 123 acres and is located in city’s historic downtown area.

 Head west via Interstate 90 (1 hour/70 miles) to Mitchell, home of the World’s Only Corn Palace.
 The American icon is decorated annually with seven murals made from 12 different colors of corn and native grasses.

 Mitchell Prehistoric Indian Village

 The site of a 1,000-year-old Native American village is the only archaeological site in South Dakota open to the public.
 Guests can watch as archaeologists uncover artifacts in the comfort of the Thomsen Center Archeodome before touring the Boehnen Memorial Museum to see a reconstructed lodge and many of the 1.5 million artifacts.

 Explore numerous historic artifacts from a time when the way of life came from living off the land itself.

 Continue another hour west on Interstate 90 until you reach the beautiful Missouri River valley and arrive in Chamberlain/ Oacoma.